borkdude/blog/posts/oss-updates-jul-aug-2026.md

 ## Updates

-In the past two months it was summer time in Europe.
+In the past two months it was summertime in Europe.
 Due to a couple of heatwaves, it was the perfect time to spend inside and enjoy my new air conditioning, while coding ;-).